mrjjwright/systematic/README.md

 The Context view works hand-in-hand with the Program and Operation views above it - as you select different operations in the Program view, the Context view updates to show you the state of your program at that exact point in time.

-### **UI**
+### **View**

+The View pane is your program's view.

+What is a view?

+A view is a very old computer word for a window into the program.
+It is a way to interact with the program.

-The UI view is your program's visual workspace - a dedicated area where your operations can create interactive interfaces for users.
+Think of Transformer `View` as a dedicated area where your operations can create interactive interfaces for users.
 Think of it as a canvas where you can build everything from simple message displays to complex interactive forms, all using familiar VSCode components.

 Every UI element in this view is created and controlled by operations in your program.
 Common UI operations include: